shivannis/xandr-docs-public/xandr-docs/articles/curate/curator-reporting.md

 The following curator reports are available:

 - [Curator Analytics Report](curator-analytics-report.md) - Provides curators insight into how money is flowing from demand to supply within their curated marketplace.
-- [Curator Bid Error Report](curator-bid-error-report.md) - Provides curators insight into rejected demand through a randomly selected set of 1% of the errors logged on the Xandr platform.
+- [Curator Bid Error Report](curator-bid-error-report.md) - Provides curators insight into rejected demand through a randomly selected set of 1% of the errors logged on the Microsoft Advertising platform.
 - [Curator Billing Report](curator-billing-report.md) - Provides curators insight into internal invoicing for their curation activities.
 - [Curator Segment Performance Report](curator-segment-performance-report.md) - Provides curators insight into how their targeted segments are contributing to the overall performance of their curated deals.